 57. Flammable gas

-- (1) No person may fill any balloon or other device with flammable gas without the written authority of the chief fire officer, and subject to such conditions as he may require after having regard to the circumstances of the specific case. - (2) Any person who contravenes subsection (1) commits an offence.
+No person may fill any balloon or other device with flammable gas without the written authority of the chief fire officer, and subject to such conditions as he may require.

 58. Smoking restrictions and discarding of combustibles